michellemata18/CAN-User-Interface-Internship-/README.md

 # CAN-User-Interface-Internship-
-This repository includes the C-programming needed to read CAN frames through a UIR
+This repository includes the C-programming needed to read CAN frames through a UIR.
+This project was done using LabWindows/CVI.

 This repository only includes a C file because other #include files are property of Continental AG.